Oushesh/url_shortening_service/README.md

 will have the same IP address which would not work.

 ## Frontend:
-   * Project is bootstraped with NextJS
+   * Project is bootstraped with NextJS from here: npx create-next-app@latest
-   * nextjs
+   * npx create-next-app@latest
    * yarn run build
    * yarn run start